 Over the years the organization has done lots of work to improve the pastures, and to rebuild livestock barns.
 These pastures and barns are now home to the farm’s mini donkeys, Nubian goats, highland cow, sheep, and chickens.

 The farm is also a great place to take a stroll, with the 180’ boardwalk into Black Flats Marsh, Community Garden with handicap accessible raised beds, and the Don McIntyre trail.
 The McIntyre trail pays tribute to the longtime farm caretaker who passed away in 2018 after decades of work on the farm.
 Don did much of the initial work realizing his vision for a trail that visitors could walk on and enjoy hay wagon rides along!

 In the spring visitors can enjoy the Spring Sheep Festival.
 During this fun event visitors celebrate and learn about all things wool.
 It’s a great spot to watch lambs, weaving and spinning demonstrations, and to shop for wool crafts and goods!
 The event’s silent auction fundraisers for farm maintenance and animal care.

 Holiday Festival and Christmas Trees

-In December the Holiday Festival involves homemade baked goods, beach plum jelly, wreaths, centerpieces, swags, crafts all of which are made by the farm’s dedicated volunteers.
+In December the Holiday Festival on December 3 and 4, 2022 features homemade baked goods, beach plum jelly, wreaths, centerpieces, swags, crafts all of which are made by the Taylor-Bray farm’s dedicated volunteers.
 There are tractor-drawn hayrides, and it’s a great spot to pick up the perfect Cape Cod Christmas tree.